WWF-Deutschland/plastic-navigator/_posts/layers/0100-01-01-policy-commitments-2.md

 * Dark green indicates states that have publicly called for the treaty’s inclusion of global requirements and standards for products and relevant systems to circulate remaining plastics in a non-toxic circular economy.
 * Light green indicates states that have publicly expressed support for the treaty’s inclusion of global requirements and standards for products and relevant systems to circulate remaining plastics in a non-toxic circular economy.
-* Grey indicates states that have not expressed support for the treaty’s inclusion of any global requirement and standard towards a non-toxic circular economy in their latest verbal or written public statement on this topic.
+* Grey indicates states that have not expressed support for the treaty’s inclusion of any global requirement and standard towards a non-toxic circular economy in their latest verbal or written public statement.

 _Clicking on the States shows a brief overview of the state’s level of support and clicking on “Read more” displays detailed information with source._